 This course engages in observation, interactions, and analyses of critical and contemporary educational issues.
 Students will investigate issues influencing the social and political contexts of educational settings in Georgia and the United States.
 Students will actively examine the teaching profession from multiple vantage points both within and outside the school.
 Against this backdrop, students will reflect on and interpret the meaning of education and schooling in a diverse culture and examine the moral and ethical responsibilities of teaching in a democracy.
 Ten (10) hours of field experience are required.
-Prerequisite: Exit or exemption from Learning Support Reading, English and Math, and completion of ENGL 1101.
+Prerequisite: Exit or exemption from Learning Support English and Math, and completion of ENGL 1101.

-EDUC 2120 Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts 3-0-3

-Given the rapidly changing demographics in our state and country, this course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
-Specifically, this course is designed to examine (1) the nature and function of culture; (2) the development of individual and group cultural identity; (3) definitions and implications of diversity; and (4) the influences of culture on learning, development, and pedagogy.
+EDUC 2120 Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts 3-0-3 culture; (2) the development of individual and group cultural identity; (3) definitions and implications of diversity; and (4) the influences of culture on learning, development, and pedagogy.
 Ten (10) hours of field experience is required.
-Prerequisite: Exit or exemption from Learning Support Reading, English and Math and completion of ENGL 1101.
+Prerequisite: Exit or exemption from Learning Support English and Math and completion of ENGL 1101.